mesb/mesb.github.io/_posts/2016-08-16-on-methods-of-my-craft.md

 at this point it becomes higher level.

-At this level of extension, the most essential aspects of the system software are captured, implemented and exposed to the users of system via an interface called the &ldquo;system calls.&rdquo; In essence, the system calls are higher level relative to the hardware, but are lowever level relative to the kinds of problems and solutions in the upcoming universes of problems and solutions.
+At this level of extension, the most essential aspects of the system software are captured, implemented and exposed to the users of the system via an interface called the &ldquo;system calls.&rdquo; In essence, the system calls are higher level relative to the hardware, but are lower level relative to the kinds of problems and solutions in the upcoming universes of problems and solutions.
 What then can be done to resolve this issue?